 It provides details of complaints we have received and the service improvements put in place as a result and tenant participation activity and the difference tenant involvement is making to our service.
-It contains a cut-off comment slip so that tenants and other customers can easily feedback to us.
+We commit to promote an option for getting involved on our front page.